rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 1. Copy the SQVS installation binary to the ~/root directory

-2. Copy trusted_rootca.pem from sgx-verification-service/dist/linux/trusted_rootca.pem to /tmp directory
+2. Copy the trusted_rootca.pem from sgx-verification-service/dist/linux/ directory to the /tmp directory

 3. Create the sqvs.env installation answer file in /root/ directory as below